ashrithr/ankus/README.md

 ## Usage:

-Modify the configuration to match your environment
+Modify the configuration to match your environment (Sample configurations for local|cloud installation are in config dir, copy them and modify)

 To check for configuration errors: